-Clinical interests: Carpal Tunnel Syndrome, Elbow Orthopedic Surgery, Hand Surgery, Wrist Orthopedic Surgery
+Clinical interests: Carpal Tunnel Syndrome, Hand Surgery Procedures

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.